lgisler/cpp-shallow-dip/docs/core.md

 Key practices for RAII:

 - Encapsulate each resource into a class:
-  - The constructor acquires the resource and ensures all class invariants, throwing an exceptions if it cannot do so.
+  - The constructor acquires the resource and ensures all class invariants, throwing exceptions if it cannot do so.
   - The destructor releases the resource and must never throw exceptions.
 - Ensure that instances of your RAII class:
   - Are created as local variables (automatic storage) or temporaries, or
   - Have a lifetime that does not exceed that of a local or temporary object.

-The C++ standard library provides many RAII classes that manage resources automatically.
+The [C++ standard library][standard_library] provides many RAII classes that manage resources automatically.
 Common examples include:

 - Memory management:
   - [`std::string`][std_string], [`std::vector`][std_vector], [`std::unique_ptr`][std_unique_ptr],